In-Demand Most Popular Hardwood Floor Colors and Styles

 “Houses with hardwood flooring are easier to sell, sell for more money, and sell faster.” - National Wood Flooring Association

-Here is a summary plus a few things to keep in mind when deciding on your flooring options.
+Here is a summary plus a few things to keep in mind when deciding on your flooring and color options.

-- Very dark or very light wood floor colors
+- Very dark or very light wood floor color

 - Textures work well for high traffic floors